Dayo-hub700/grace-baro.github.io/home.md

 <div class="quote-card">

-*"Curiosity is what led me to data science.
+Curiosity is what led me to data science.
 Empathy is what led me to psychology.
-Writing became the bridge between them."*
+Writing became the bridge between them.

 </div>